+Data Collection

-The data discussed in this paper originates from interviews and participant observation conducted with tour guiding operators in Dharavi, and with guiding operators in Kibera.
+The data discussed in this paper originates from interviews and participant observation conducted with 4 tour guiding operators in Dharavi, and with 3 guiding operators in Kibera.
 Fieldwork was conducted in several independent trips in 2013 and 2014 (see Table 2).
-Slum tourism in Dharavi has been the object of several studies in recent years, which allowed us to validate our observations with recourse to this literature (Meschkank 2010, 2012 Rolfes Meschkank 2013).
+Slum tourism in Dharavi has been the object of several studies in recent years, which allowed us to validate our observations with recourse to this literature (Meschkank 2010, 2012; Diekmann & Hannam 2012; Dyson 2012; Rolfes & Meschkank 2013).
 We collected data independently and at different periods of the year on the less researched Kibera slum tourism.
 This independent data collection process provided robust data in the absence of many previous studies in this case.
 The interviews were conducted in both locations with tour guides and founders of some of the operators in a semi-structured format.
 In addition to the interviews, both authors conducted field work and participant observation by taking part in tours offered by the respective tour operators.
 The data consists of interview transcripts and field notes.

-The tour operators were selected because they are the main providers in each location, covering among them over 90 of the tours in each location based on our estimates.
+The tour operators were selected because they are the main guiding providers in each location, covering among them over 90 percent of the tours in each location based on our estimates.
 There are a range of contextual issues with comparing such different slum locations, however, as the data will show, the tours discussed show comparable features and elements, warranting our approach.

 Table 2: Overview of Case Studies